Research interests

 I am interested in understanding how neurons compute, particularly how they represent information at the population level and how interactions at the single-neuron level influence this representation.
 My background in engineering physics colors my approach to this question, but I work best in interdisciplinary settings integrating many different perspectives on neuroscientific problems.

-Population-level encoding and representational drift
+Memory encoding and representational drift

 Bio-inspired and material computing

 My PhD research was part of the SOCRATES project and was also aligned with the goals of NordSTAR, where I coordinated a satellite group on Material Computing.
-Along with my colleagues at the Living Technology Lab, led by Dr. Stefano Nichele, I worked toward translating the findings from my research to novel computational models and hardwares that are energy efficient, capable of learning, and robust against component failure.
+Along with my colleagues at the Living Technology Lab, led by Stefano Nichele, I worked toward translating the findings from my research to novel computational models and hardwares that are energy efficient, capable of learning, and robust against component failure.
 My work on studying the dynamics and flow of information in neural systems will inform the development of models emulating the behavior we observe in biological systems.

 In one such project, I supervised a team of talented master students in applying evolutionary computation to produce models that showed patterns of activity similar to those observed in experimental data obtained from living neurons in vitro.
 Our paper on this project was awarded runner-up for the IEEE Brain Award at the 2020 IEEE Symposium Series on Computational Intelligence.
 (OsloMet news coverage.)
 In a separate master thesis project from one of these master students, Jørgen Jensen Farner, we studied delay learning in spiking neuron models, inspired by findings on axonal computation and temporal coding.